 No matter what time of year, you’ll find perfect trails for your jogs or runs throughout Bellevue State Park.
-Take a run through the Indian Mounds that can be found in the park.
-Or run up the Quarry Trail for a serious workout that will have you out of breath.
+Take a run through the Indian Mounds that can be found in the park, or run up the Quarry Trail for a serious workout that will have you out of breath.

-Dogs are allowed on all of the park’s trails, if you want a companion on your runs.
+Dogs are allowed on all of the park’s trails if you want a companion on your runs.
 Whether you want an early spring run to shake off the winter’s cold, or a jog through the warm colors of autumn, you’ll find the perfect trail at Bellevue State Park.

-Test your archery skills any time of year during your RV stay at Bellevue State Park.
+Test your archery skills at any time of year during your RV stay at Bellevue State Park.
 Located in the Nelson Unit of the park, and just a quick walk from the campsites, you’ll find ranges where you can practice your bowmanship.
 It’s a great activity for the whole family.
 Compete with your family to see who is the most accurate.
 Once you’re done, you can stretch your legs on one of the many easy to access trails, or head to a picnic area to have lunch and relax.